DavidRdgz/multree/README.md

   virginica       0          2        49
 ```

 So we see that our support vector tree classifies.

+*Plotting*

 Further, we can take a look at our tree,

 # Why